-These are sat either side of an intricately designed grille while around the back, the roof tapers into a sharp bootline which gives the car a sporty appe
+These are sat either side of an intricately designed grille while around the back, the roof tapers into a sharp bootline which gives the car a sporty appearance.

 This screen is joined by another large infotainment system which sits in the middle of the dashboard.
 Here is where you’ll access satellite navigation and media functions.

-The 508 is accompanied by a variety of petrol and diesel engines, all of which have been designed to be as clean as possible.
-A 1.6-litre turbocharged petrol kicks off the range, and is joined by a 2.0-litre turbocharged diesel which can be linked to an eight-speed automatic gearbox.
+The 508 is accompanied by a petrol and plug-in hybrid engine options, all of which have been designed to be as clean as possible.

 You can now select a PEUGEOT 508 equipped with an efficient ICE or plug-in hybrid engine.